 Thanking you in advance for your kind support!

-Chaos is still only 3 but he arrived with an untreated ear infection which has left him with a permanent head tilt and a slightly vacant look in his eyes.
+Chaos is 4 and he arrived with an untreated ear infection which has left him with a permanent head tilt and a slightly vacant look in his eyes.

 We attempted to introduce him to a companion but he didn’t seem to understand what it was about and was therefore aggressive.
 His head tilt gets considerably worse if he is stressed.
 So sadly, due to his suspected neurological complications, he is deemed unsuitable for adoption.

 Fizzy is a very old girl now but she was used for intensive breeding and came to us when her owner went travelling and she was no longer wanted.
 She was in poor health when she arrived and had clearly not been handled much.